Macquarie science reform movement

 Richard E. B. Makinson (Physics), Ronald H. Vernon (Geophysics), and John C. Ward (Physics).
 Support was particularly strong at the former school of Mathematics and Physics.

 The BSc campaign lasted almost two years, and most of it is documented in the Arena student newspaper.
 In 1977 a front page newspaper article read: "A student revolt is underway at Macquarie University against an outmoded degree system."
-The campaign winded down only when the Academic Senate of Macquarie University approved, almost unanimously, a science degree (BSc) on 11 September 1979.
+The campaign wound down only when the Academic Senate of Macquarie University approved, almost unanimously, a science degree (BSc) on 11 September 1979.

 A perspective on the science reform movement is given in the book Liberality of Opportunity which was co-authored by Bruce Mansfield, a former professor of history and Deputy Vice-Chancellor of the University.
 In this account it is subtly implied that the reform movement might have been under the tutelage of J. C. Ward: "Ward was vocal in his denunciation of the trivia that filled up Senate agendas… suitably then, it was a close student associate of Ward’s, physics PhD student Frank Duarte, who began to mobilize student opinion in favor of a change."
 This suggestion of influence is not corroborated in any of the numerous contemporaneous articles on the subject.
 Besides, Ward’s own description of events states that: "there arose quite spontaneously from the students themselves a demand that they be allowed to graduate as Bachelor of Science."
 His account gives no hints of tutelage, or influence, on the student leadership, when "the sciences revolted."

 In 1980, Greg Sheridan described the duel between the sciences and the Macquarie establishment as a "nasty, bitter bureaucratic struggle" won by the reformers and their allies.

 Back to the present: Macquarie University offers about ninety (90) named undergraduate degrees in addition to the original BSc introduced in 1979.